- SCU Home Page

 LEAD Scholars receive priority registration, allowing participants to register before other students within their class.

-To maintain connections to the LEAD Scholars community and continue their own personal and academic growth, LEAD Scholars must participate in two LEAD Scholars activities per year.
+To maintain connections to the LEAD Scholars community and continue their own personal and academic growth, LEAD Scholars must participate in three LEAD Scholars activities per year.
 These activities include attending or planning a LEAD event, or being a tour guide or panelist for a LEAD-sponsored tour for K-12 students.
-Please consult with the Assistant Director about other ways to fulfill the requirement.
+Please consult with the Associate Director about other ways to fulfill the requirement.
 Those students who do not fulfill their participation requirement will have their priority registration suspended.

 Special Topics Seminars